ankihg/frequent-phrases/README.md

 I also decided that punctuation should not be included by grouping with the word it's attached to because the punctuation is not acting on the level of that word.

+I would consider using a different tokenizer to treat words split by an apostrophe as one word because it leads to insignificant three letter phrases like `it ' s`.
+Also, because some phrases split at the apostrophe don't have meaning on their own, like `wasn` in `wasn ' t`.